instadw/instadwell-blog/_posts/2025-12-25-sharing-rooms-in-pune-affordable-student-pgs.md

 ---

-Finding a safe and affordable sharing room in Pune as a student can be confusing.
+Finding a safe and [affordable sharing room in Pune](https://instadwell.com/search?country=india&lat=18.5204&lng=73.8567&location=pune) as a student can be confusing.
 Rents change by area, food quality varies widely, and scams are common, especially for first-time movers.

 This guide breaks down real student costs, best localities, sharing options, food choices, and safety tips, based on student experiences and verified housing data from InstaDwell.

-InstaDwell is a PG & coliving discovery platform present across 30+ countries with 3,500+ verified properties, helping students make confident housing decisions without brokers or hidden charges.
+[InstaDwell](https://instadwell.com/) is a PG & coliving discovery platform present across 30+ countries with 3,500+ verified properties, helping students make confident housing decisions without brokers or hidden charges.

 ----------

 ## Average Cost of Sharing Rooms in Pune for Students

 Sharing room rents in Pune depend mainly on locality, number of roommates, and amenities, not luxury.
+These ranges are consistent with student rental trends reported by Indian housing platforms like [Housing.com](https://housing.com/news/).

 ### Double Sharing PG (Student Areas)